Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

 1. Based on their Qualifier seeding, players in seeds #9 - #24 will be placed in the runoff brackets according to the above scheme.
 2. Matches in the runoff brackets will be classified into **R1**, **R2**, and **R3** as follows:
-   - **R1**: Winning players advance to the Round of 16, while losing players move on to R3.
+   - **R1**: Winning players will advance to the Round of 16, while losing players will move on to R3.
-   - **R2**: Winning players advance to R3, while losing players are eliminated from the tournament.
+   - **R2**: Winning players will advance to R3, while losing players will be eliminated from the tournament.
-   - **R3**: Winning players advance to the Round of 16, while losing players are eliminated from the tournament.
+   - **R3**: Winning players will advance to the Round of 16, while losing players will be eliminated from the tournament.

 #### Knock-out stage rules